post_apocalypse_story/02-Unlikely_Encounter-Annie...

 disappeared and eats them.
 Then, she gets up, takes the piece of paper,

-and walks back to the stairs.
-Still thinking about the phrase
+and returns to her office, still thinking about the phrase

 </p>